UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/design_decisions.md

 Our project was set up in two main files: Commands and Utilities.
-As weird as it may sound, any classes inheriting off our command base was put into the commands section and anything that related to the utilisation of the data surrounding the person was put into the utilities section, including blood type converter, gender and the local date converter.
-We also had a person manager that used functions requested from the commands and updated the person's information using the utilities section.
+As weird as it may sound, any classes inheriting off our command base was put into the commands section and anything that related to the utilisation of the data surrounding the client was put into the utilities section, including blood type converter, gender and the local date converter.
+We also had a client manager that used functions requested from the commands and updated the client's information using the utilities section.

 **Testing**